evan47west/Bylaws/Bylaws.md

   5. Associate Member Initiation – an event planned by the Associate Member Educator signifying that the Associate Members are now fully initiated Active Brothers.
   6. GFM
   7. Recruitment Seminar - an event planned by the Vice-President Member Recruitment with the primary goal of educating brothers on how to properly and effectively conduct Rush
+  8. Sexual Assault Prevention/Awareness Training - an event planned by the Vice-President Member Education with the goal of educating brothers on sexual assault prevention and awareness

 ### Section 7.
 An Associate Member shall be any prospective brother of Delta Upsilon who has accepted a duly offered bid, taken the oath at a pledging ceremony, and who has not been initiated or de-pledged.
 No person shall remain an Associate Member for more than two semesters unless he is re-bid by the Chapter.